marcdotson/asc-training/README.md

 >
 > To put it another way, we use `requirements.txt` to recreate the
 > needed project library in our cloned repository in the same way we use
 > `.python-version` to know what Python version to use.
+To finish
-Simply go to the
+> setting up the reproducible environment, go to the terminal in
-> terminal in Positron after opening the cloned repository in the
+> Positron after opening the cloned repository in the explorer pane and
-> explorer and run `python -m venv .venv` to create the `/.venv` project
+> run `python -m venv .venv` to create the `/.venv` project library.
+> Positron may ask if you want to select this new environment for the
+> workspace folder – select yes.
+You may also be promted to install the
+> ipykernel library – select install.
+Now that your project library is
-> library, followed by `pip install -r requirements.txt` to install the
+> created, run `pip install -r requirements.txt` in the terminal to
-> specified library versions.
-Note that whenever you install new
+> install the specified library versions.
+Note that whenever you install
-> libraries or decide to update the versions of libraries you use, run
+> new libraries or decide to update the versions of libraries you use,
-> `pip freeze > requirements.txt` to update `requirements.txt`.
+> run `pip freeze > requirements.txt` to update `requirements.txt`.

 ### Branches